rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Spelgard.md

 - **Magically Powered.** Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action.

-- **Defensive Spiritual Weapon.** While your Spiritual Weapon is adjacent to an ally, that ally has +2 to their defense.

-- **Retaliating Spiritual Weapon.** When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off.
-Pre-requisites: Defensive Spiritual Weapon.

-- **Retaliating Spiritual Weapon.** When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off Pre-requisites: *Defensive Spiritual Weapon*.

-- **Curar Aprimorado.** Quando usar Curar Pelas Mãos, você adiciona o seu modificador de Sensibilidade no total da cura

 {{pageNumber,auto}}
 \page
 {{note